The Batman (film): Production

 In January 2019, Affleck confirmed that he was no longer starring due to various personal issues.
-Robert Pattinson was subsequently cast as Batman in May, followed by additional castings later that year, particularly for members of Batman's rogues gallery.
+Robert Pattinson was subsequently cast as Batman in May, which was subject to initial backlash from some fans, and was followed by additional castings later that year, particularly for members of Batman's rogues gallery.
 Reeves spent more time on fewer camera angles, a meticulous process he developed while directing the television series Felicity (1998–2002).
 James Chinlund was set as the production designer, while Greig Fraser served as the cinematographer, reteaming with Reeves after working on his film Let Me In (2010).
 The production used the StageCraft virtual production technology that Fraser helped develop for Industrial Light & Magic (ILM) on the Disney+ Star Wars series The Mandalorian (2019–2023), particularly for consistent golden hour lighting inspired by the lighting from In the Mood for Love (2000).

 Principal photography began in January 2020 in London, under the working title Vengeance, and wrapped in March 2021.
 Around a quarter of filming was completed before production was disrupted by the COVID-19 pandemic, beginning two months after filming started.
 Reeves used the production shutdown to review the already-shot footage to plan for the remainder of filming and explored the film's tone, but did not rewrite the script during this time.
 Filming resumed in September after facing several setbacks.
 Location shooting also took place in Scotland, Liverpool, and Chicago, along with soundstage work at Warner Bros.
 Studios Leavesden.
 Dan Lemmon served as the visual effects supervisor, after previously collaborating with Reeves on his Planet of the Apes films.
 Over 1,500 visual effects shots were created between Wētā FX, ILM, Scanline VFX, and Crafty Apes.
 The editing process during and after filming was particularly challenging due to the pandemic, with Warner Bros. implementing strict protocols that prevented co-editors William Hoy and Tyler Nelson from directly interacting with Reeves.
 After initially editing from their homes during the early months of the pandemic, Hoy and Nelson used several AVID editing systems to replicate Reeves's fast-paced, collaborative editing style from isolated rooms on the Warner Bros.
 Studios Burbank lot throughout 2021.
 The Batman is the longest Batman film and the third-longest superhero film after Zack Snyder's Justice League (2021) and Avengers: Endgame (2019).
 The film was produced by Warner Bros.
 Pictures, DC Films, Reeves's 6th & Idaho, and Dylan Clark Productions, on a budget of $185–200 million, with Pattinson earning a salary of $3 million.